Traveling in Indonesia for 2 Weeks

 The Floating City

-Every adventure starts somewhere, and mine began in Venice.
+Every adventure starts somewhere, and mine began in Venice, Italy.
 An agglomerate of land carved out by canals running through it like veins in a body.
 Truly the most romantic city that I have ever seen.
 Without a single road, you experience every twist and turn right under your feet, seeing fragments of history at every step.
 From San Marco Square to the Grand Canal to the singing of the gondoliers as the sun touches down, Venice was a masterpiece that surpass every expectation that I ever thought I had about it.
 A dream city floating on water and this was only the start.

 The Pale Mountains